graph-guard/gqt/test/error_schema/impos_cond_type_on_interface.md

 ```

 ```
-1:20: type "Interface" can never be of type "Bar"
+1:20: type Interface can never be of type Bar
 ```